Our recommendations for doing the Ring of Kerry

 The Butler Arms Hotel

-Situated half away around the Ring of Kerry in the scenic village of Waterville, its here the Huggard family operated two hotels in the early 1900’s.
-Waterville has become a haven for Golf addicts due to the magnificent Links golf course with another one due to open early
+Situated halfway around the Ring of Kerry in the scenic village of Waterville, it’s here the Huggard family operated two hotels in the early 1900s.
+Waterville has become a haven for Golf addicts due to the magnificent Links golf course with another one just revamped to a world-class finish its called Hog’s Head.